ocuroot/quickstart/README.md

 If you run the `docker ps` command above again, you'll only see the staging containers.
 See if you can adapt the above commands to delete the staging environment as well.

+You can also look at the state with `ocuroot state view` and you will see that there are no environments listed, although there is a full record of all historical deployments.

 ## Next steps